hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/index.md

 * Fine grained configuration control.
 Configuration options can be set at the app level, form level and, where appropriate, at field level.
 * Configurable CSS class names - configure the classnames applied to form controls such as inputs or buttons, to alow for seamless styling integration with libraries such as Bootstrap.

-TODO - stop sending both fieldId and field from action hooks TODO - exclude fields from changeset altogether, bot just castOut on submit.
-Set this is form when using field, or on field definition as a default.
-TODO - disable single option where things have options.
-TODO allowed and disallowed char patterns for all fields.
-TOTO doc name prop for field

-Classes

-Document that ember test selectors is advised.
-Requires `markdown-it`

-formName is required

-All checkBox => checkbox